ajy0127/soc2_report_reviewer/cloudformation/SOC2_Analysis_Tool_Deployment_Guide.md

 ## Overview

 This guide provides step-by-step instructions for deploying the SOC 2 Report Analysis Tool in your AWS environment.
 The tool automatically analyzes SOC 2 reports and sends the results to your email.
+It uses Amazon EventBridge to detect when new PDF files are uploaded to the S3 bucket, triggering the analysis process.

 ## Before You Begin